marzeq/marzeq/README.md

 ### Hi there 👋

-## I am an intermediate Python🐍 developer, also learning Java☕.
+## I am an intermediate Python🐍 developer, also learning Java☕ and Go🔵.

 ### 🎉 My Goals for 2020 are:
 - Contributing more to the open-source community
 - Improving my Python skills
+- Learn new Launguages like GoLang

 ---